ComPWA/expertsystem/docs/adr/001-amplitude-model.md

    is the number of final state particles.
 2. It should contain **parameters** that can be tweaked, so that they can be optimized with regard to a certain estimator.

+Requirements for the `AmplitudeModel`:

+1. The `AmplitudeModel` has to be convertible to a function which can be evaluated using various computation backends (numpy, tensorflow, theano, jax, ...)
+2. Ideally, the model should be complete in the sense that it contains all information to construct the complete model.
+This means that some "common" functions like a Breit-Wigner and Blatt Weisskopf form factors should also be contained inside the `AmplitudeModel`.
+This guarantees reproducibility!
+3. Adding new operators/models should not trigger many code modifications (open-closed principle).
+E.g adding new dynamics or formalisms.
+4. Extendable
+   1. Add or replace current parts of an existing model.
+For example replace the dynamics part of some decay.
+   2. Change a function plus a dataset to and estimator function.
+This is a subtle but important point.
+The function should hide its details (which backend and its mathematical expression) and yet be extendable to an estimator.
+5. Definition and easy extraction of components.
+Components are certain sub parts of complete mathematical expression.
+Needed for calculation of fit fractions, or plotting individual parts of the intensity.

 Currently
 ([v0.6.8](https://pwa.readthedocs.io/projects/expertsystem/en/0.6.8)), the